Hawaii Section 8 Housing

 Fair Market Rents for Section 8 Housing in Hawaii

 Fair market rents (FMR) are used by the Section 8 housing program to determine the maximum amount of rent that can be paid for a unit in a particular area.
-In Hawaii, fair market rents are based on the rental market conditions for each county and are determined by the U.S. Department of Housing and Urban Development (HUD).
+In Hawaii, fair market rents are based on the rental market conditions for each county and are determined annually by the U.S. Department of Housing and Urban Development (HUD).

 Fair market rents are determined based on a variety of factors, including the rental market conditions, vacancy rates, and the cost of utilities in the area.
 The purpose of fair market rents is to ensure that the Section 8 program is providing assistance to eligible households without overpaying for rental units.